leinardi/gx52/README.md

 ```

 ## Running the app
 To start the app you have to run the command `gx52` in a terminal.
-The app needs to access the USB interface of the Kranen that, normally,
+The app needs to access the USB interface of the X52 that, normally,
 is not available to unprivileged users.

-To allow normal users to access the Kraken's USB interface you can
+To allow normal users to access the X52's USB interface you can
 create a custom udev rule

 ### Adding Udev rule